tmtsoftware/icd/README.md

 ICD Web App
 ------------

-To start the ICD web app, run `icdwebserver`.
+To start the ICD web app on http://localhost:9000/, run `icdwebserver`, then go to http://localhost:9000 in a web browser.

-If running as a public server, you should use `icdwebserver -Dicd.allowUpload=false` to start it.
+To run as a public server, you should use something like this to start it:

-Then go to http://localhost:9000 in a web browser.
+    icdwebserver -Dicd.allowUpload=false -Dhttp.host=$hostname -Dhttp.port=8080

+and then go to http://$hostname:8080.
+The `-Dicd.allowUpload=false` option hides the *upload* feature, which allows users to test their changes before publishing.

 Note that the first time you start `icdwebserver`, it will update the ICD database from the released versions on GitHub.